ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-6/section-1/0-null.md

 ---
-title: 'Chapter 0: Handling Absence: A Foundational Choice (null vs. Option)'
+title: 'Handling Absence: A Foundational Choice (null vs. Option)'
 description: >-
   Programming is fundamentally about modeling aspects of the world or abstract systems.
 In virtually any system we model, we encounter situations where a